cipherly-xyz/cipherly/README.md

 ```

 The frontend will be available at `http://localhost:8080`.
-Trunk is configured to proxy requests backend requests to `http://localhost:3000/api` (see `Trunk.toml`)
+Trunk is configured to proxy requests backend requests to `http://localhost:3000/api` (see `Trunk.toml`).
+It is recommended to build the frontend in `release` mode because argon2id is slow in debug mode, the config file contains this setting.

 Use the `debug=1` query parameter to display frontend state information in the UI.